Laman7/autoCSS/README.md

 .space-v-xl | adds margin top child 48px

 ## Auto Spacing Horizontal Elements
+Use if for inline elemental level (tiny details).
 Apply at Div.
-Don't apply to section.
+Don't apply to section and grids.
 All elements in Div (child) is subjected to space.
 Similar name: Owl system

 CSS | What it does
 --- | ---